atoomnetmarc/IoT12/Heat controller/README.md

 ### 0x08, serial number

-Unique 128-bit serial number of the SAMD21 microcontroller.
+Unique 128-bit serial number of the SAMD21 microcontroller consisting of 4 words (uint32_t) with the first word being word0.

 ### 0x10, interrupt reason